apostrophecms/docs/docs/reference/module-api/module-overview.md

 # Module properties

 Module configuration objects may use the following configuration properties.
 The overall categories are broadly defined:
 - [Configuration settings](#configuration-settings): Static module settings.
-They generally cannot make use of other module settings.
+These generally cannot use other module settings.
-- [Initialization function](#initialization-function): A function that runs once when the Apostrophe app first starts up.
+- [Initialization function](#initialization-function): A function that runs once during application startup.
-- [Customization functions](#customization-functions): Settings via functions that at least have access to the module itself as an argument.
-They often make use of other settings.
+- [Customization functions](#customization-functions): Settings via functions that have access to the module itself as an argument and can access other settings.

 ## Configuration settings